luminus-framework/luminus/resources/md/routes.md

 (GET "/" [x y :as r] (str x y r))
 ```

-Here we bind the form parameters x an y, and bind the complete request map to the variable r.
+Here we bind the form parameters x and y, and bind the complete request map to the variable r.

 ### Return values